6.2L - 6.5L & Duramax Diesel

 Why do people buy a diesel light-truck or SUV?
-Many do for the fuel economy advantage, some do for the "hard work" reputation of diesels, and some drive a diesel just because they like diesel engines.
+Many do for the miles per gallon advantage, some do for the "hard work" reputation of diesels, and some drive a diesel just because they like diesel engines.
 The economics of buying and owning a diesel powered vehicle have been widely discussed, but much of that discussion leaves out some vital information.
 I've been driving diesel light-trucks and SUV's since 1986.
-If you're interested in buying a new or used diesel vehicle, please read on to learn what we here at The Diesel Page know about diesel fuel economy and the cost of ownership.
+If you're interested in buying a new or used diesel vehicle, please read on to learn what we here at The Diesel Page know about diesel MPG and the overall cost of ownership.

 First, don't make the classic mistake of comparing the economics of gas versus diesel by looking only at the cost differences between the engine options and fuel economy.
-While the higher initial cost of the diesel engine option keeps some people from buying a diesel powered vehicle, much of the diesel engine option cost will be returned to you when you sell or trade the vehicle a few years on down the road.
-The diesel engine option will add value to your trade-in.
+While the higher initial cost of the diesel engine option keeps some people from buying a diesel powered vehicle, much of the diesel engine option cost will be returned to you when you sell or trade the vehicle at some point in the future.
+Keep in mind that the diesel engine option will add value to your trade-in.
 You can compare used gas/diesel vehicle pricing for otherwise identically equipped trucks by visiting the Kelly Blue Book web site.
 When combining the added trade-in value and the fuel economy advantage, a diesel equipped pickup truck begins to make good economic sense.

 Assuming the pump price of gas and diesel were the same, a diesel could save you $1500 or more in fuel costs per 100,000 miles of light duty driving and/or up to $2500 or more when doing a lot of towing or other high power demand driving, when compared to a gasoline powered truck with identical gearing.
 (These cost comparisons represent the estimated differences in fuel economy between a Duramax 6600 and a 6.0L fuel injected gasoline engine.
 When compared to a gasoline 8.1L, the diesel will save you even more.)